This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What does a typical day in your lives look like?

 Taru Carr-Hartley: Every day is different.
 Most of the time we'll start with a flight in the morning.
-Me, personally, I’ll be in the helicopter - this could be a routine animal poaching patrol with rangers to check out an area, or something that's been prior organised such as an elephant treatment mission.
+Me, personally, I’ll be in the helicopter - this could be a routine anti-poaching patrol with rangers to check out an area, or something that's been prior organised such as an elephant treatment mission.
 Then after that, it depends on how it goes and if there are findings in the day.
 Let's say on our flight in the morning we find poachers' track, we’ll then spend the rest of the day out looking for poachers.
 Otherwise, I'll get back to base and be on standby for human-wildlife conflict callouts, medical evacuations, treatments, and translocations.
 At the same time, we’ll be in the command centre at various points throughout the day helping manage and monitor the anti-poaching efforts.

 When we go out we’re on the look out for all manner of activities.
 It's not only elephant or bushmeat poaching.
 Using the chopper, we take a team of rangers on board – often with one of our trained tracker dogs - and we'll go to areas that we know are hotspots.
 The helicopter allows us access places that are incredibly hard to access on the ground, by vehicle or on foot.
 Landing at these locations we can identify any signs of footprints or illegal activities.
 That might be the illegal harvesting of wood, illegal mining, cattle grazing, and of course any evidence of poaching.
 There are so many different things and what you find will vary across the vast area we patrol.